rihal-om/rihal-codestacker/Design/Readme.md

 # 2025 Design Rihal Codestacker Challenge

 Hey designer!
 We are excited to have you onboard to help CityX as a UI/UX Designer.
+Choose one of the three challenges below and focus on designing a key user experience.
+We don’t expect a full-fledged app or dashboard, just enough to communicate your design thinking.

 **Your mission**
  - Pick one of the challenges